 Kyushu Institute of Technology

 Q1.
 What are you working on in the SUMCO joint research course, and how significant is it?

 Kyushu Institute of Technology, we launched a research course inside the department on a joint basis with SUMCO in fiscal year 2017.
 Under the theme of high-quality power semiconductor wafer evaluation methods, we have conducted a number of joint research projects with SUMCO researchers and researchers at our Next Generation Power Electronics Research Center.
 In particular, we share trends in power semiconductor-related technologies and pursue research that prioritizes the development of high-precision wafer quality evaluation technologies and the application of simulation technologies.
-We also actively cooperate in fostering the development of junior human resources from SUMCO.
 Through establishment of joint research courses, issues can be shared between companies and universities, and excellent result-focused outcomes can be produced.